 Journalist.
 Educator.
 Researcher.

-Kevin Hull (Ph.D., 2015) is the head of the journalism sequence and an assistant professor in the School of Journalism and Mass Communications at the University of South Carolina.
+Kevin Hull (Ph.D., 2015) is an assistant professor of journalism in the School of Journalism and Mass Communications at the University of South Carolina.
 His research focus is how sports broadcasters are using social media to engage viewers, sports organizations, and athletes.

 Kevin teaches introductory journalism and sports media classes at the University of South Carolina.
 His research has been published in a number of sport media academic journals, including Communication & Sport, International Journal of Sport Communication, and the Journal of Sports Media.
 In 2018, Kevin was awarded the “Promising Professor” award from the Association for Education in Journalism and Mass Communication (AEJMC).